matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

 #### Accepting a key verification

-To accept a key verification, Bob will send an `m.key.verification.start` event with the following properties in its contents:
+To accept a key verification, Bob will send an `m.key.verification.ready` event with the following properties in its contents:

 TODO: MSC1849 may use `m.relationship` rather than `m.relates_to`, in which